-In-kind contributions are the value of non-cash contributions of services, volunteer time, or third-party property directly benefiting and specifically identifiable to the project.
-The cost of the property or facilities space used by the award recipient cannot be offered of an in-kind match since this is included in the ten percent (10%) indirect cost allotment.
-General administrative supplies and salaries are also treated as facilities and administrative (F&A) expenses and are included in the ten percent (10%) indirect cost allotment.
+In-kind contributions are the value of non-cash contributions of services, volunteer time or third-party property directly benefiting and specifically identifiable to the project.
+The cost of the property or facilities space used by the award recipient cannot be offered of an in-kind match since this is included in the 15% indirect cost allotment.
+General administrative supplies and salaries are treated as facilities and administrative (F&A) expenses and are included in the 15% indirect cost allotment.

-7. If an item is unallowable for Federal awards, may we offer it as a match share?
+7. If an item is unallowable for federal awards, may we offer it as a match share?

 No. If it is unallowable for federal funds, it would be unallowable as a match share.
-Although FFAR is not a Federal agency, it is subjected to a GAO Audit, and thus, the rules on managing federal award funds are best practices to follow in managing FFAR award funds.
+Although FFAR is not a federal agency, it is subjected to a Government Accountability office Audit, and thus, the rules on managing federal award funds are best practices to follow in managing FFAR award funds.